 Codes of Conduct

-The Scottish Parliament approved one Code of Conduct which is applied to every Scottish councillor.
-The Councillors’ Code of Conduct applies to all councillors elected to all 32 Local Authority areas within Scotland.
+The Councillors’ Code of Conduct, issued by the Scottish Ministers, applies to all councillors elected to all 32 Local Authority areas within Scotland.

 Each designated devolved public body is also obliged to have a Code of Conduct for their appointed Members, to reflect the functions and characteristics of the individual body.
-These individual Codes are approved by Scottish Ministers and adapted from a Model Code of Conduct approved by the Scottish Parliament.
+These individual Codes are adapted from the Model Code of Conduct issued by the Scottish Ministers.